 5. No examinations will be administered during the course, but is suggested that notes be taken for retention and reference purposes.

 6. Students are encouraged to participate in the classroom discussions and offer their perspective on the subjects under discussion.

 7. Evaluations will be conducted throughout the Academy to assess the strengths and weaknesses of the instruction and improve future classes.

 1. Sheriff and Command Staff.
 Overview of the course and Training Division Academy and tour.

 2. Patrol Operations

-4. Special Operations: Search and Rescue, Motorcycle Unit, and Reserve Division.
+4. Special Operations: Search and Rescue, School Resource Officers, Motorcycle Unit, and Reserve Division.
 Hurricane and Special Event planning.

 6. Firearms Training Simulator - "Shoot - Don't Shoot"

 (Subject to change)